thegetty/bronze-guidelines/content/intro.md

 During the past two decades, archaeologists, art historians, and museum curators have increasingly collaborated with scientists and conservators as well as craftspeople, and the technology of metalworking has become central to the study of bronze sculptures, often by international teams.[^21] Research on bronzes from classical antiquity has flourished and been published as monographs and presented at meetings such as the International Congresses on Ancient Bronzes.[^22] Medieval European bronzes are also gaining more attention (see [Case Study 2](/case-studies/2/)).[^23] Interdisciplinary, systematic studies have been carried out on a wide array of small bronzes from the Himalayas.[^24] The technological study of Chinese, South Asian, and Southeast Asian bronzes is very active and the findings are shared, among other places, at international symposia and conferences, including the Forbes Symposia at the Freer Gallery of Art and BUMA.[^25] Research on the production of bronze sculpture from West Africa is also continuing apace.[^26] And archaeologists and archaeometallurgists are directing their attention toward a greater variety of periods, and thus also excavations of ancient metalworking sites.[^27]

 Among the more recent phenomena are studies of larger corpuses of related works (see examples of this in [Case Study 2](/case-studies/2/) and [Case Study 4](/case-studies/4/)) as well as research focused on the work of a particular artist, in which technical findings are woven into the art historical narrative.[^28] Conservation projects also continue to provide unique opportunities for close investigation.
-Reconstruction, replication, and reenactment of historical processes and objects are gaining traction as methods of research and pedagogy.[^29] Newer technical means of analysis, including 3D scanning, are being called upon to help address the complex and challenging questions around originality and authenticity (for instance with regard to the posthumous production of {% def "bronze" %} of certain nineteenth- and early twentieth-century European sculptures.[^30] And other digital tools, from imaging to databases, are instrumental in the sharing and interpretation of large bodies of data and communication across international teams.[^31] It is within, and from, this broader context that the CAST:ING project took shape.
+Reconstruction, replication, and reenactment of historical processes and objects are gaining traction as methods of research and pedagogy.[^29] Newer technical means of analysis, including 3D scanning, are being called upon to help address the complex and challenging questions around originality and authenticity (for instance with regard to the posthumous production of {% def "editions" %} of certain nineteenth- and early twentieth-century European sculptures.[^30] And other digital tools, from imaging to databases, are instrumental in the sharing and interpretation of large bodies of data and communication across international teams.[^31] It is within, and from, this broader context that the CAST:ING project took shape.

 {% figuregroup "3", "fig-002" %}